 It is important to note that parents working in classrooms have access to confidential information concerning the behavioral and academic progress of our children.
 Discretion should be used in discussing the difficulties involved in that progress.
 Parents should not use their cell phones or take pictures or video of students while working in the classroom.
 It is recommended that parents work in a classroom other than that of their child/children.
-The teachers also make room mother/father selections in order that the opportunity may be rotated to those interested parents.
-The responsibilities of the room mothers/fathers and the events in which they aid the teachers are outlined in the following section.
+If parents are needed to help chaperone field trips, teachers will do their best to rotate the selection of parents.
+The end-of-the year celebrations are called Field Days.
+Our P.E. teacher solicits many parent volunteers.
+Parents can also sign up to join the Parent Association.